 Holdings Your holding is all the production units that you manage.
 Only production units in Scotland are eligible for this scheme.
-You are eligible to apply providing: - at least 80 per cent of the Basic Payment Scheme eligible area declared on your Single Application Form is in Payment Region Three and - no more than 200 hectares of the Basic Payment Scheme eligible area declared in your Single Application Form is in Payment Region One You can find out more about the payment regions below.
+You are eligible to apply providing: - at least 80 per cent of the eligible land claimed for Basic Payment Scheme on your Single Application Form in the relevant scheme year is in Payment Region Three and - no more than 200 hectares of the eligible land claimed for Basic Payment Scheme on your Single Application Form in the relevant scheme year is in Payment Region One You can find out more about the payment regions below.